jiangfengming/vue-pilot/README.md

           path: '/foo',
           component: { /* ... */ },

-          // parent route meta and child route meta will be merged together
+          // Parent route meta and child route meta will be merged together.
-          // if child route meta has same keys as parent, it will override parent ones.
+          // If child route meta has same keys as parent, it will override parent ones.
           meta: { activeTab: 'foo' }
         },

         [
-          // override footer
+          // Override footer
           {
             name: 'footer',
             component: { /* ... */ }